marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * (20 pts) homework-Jan-28-randomwalk.ipynb (:alarm_clock: due *before* midnight Feb-04-T)
     * *Data Sets:*
         * Visualize actual diffusion data?
-* Jan-30-R: **Functions, zipping/unpacking, list comprehensions and classes (Object-Oriented Programming, OOP)**
-    * :cyclone: *Objectives:*
-        * You will be able to create and use functions.
-        * You will be able to zip and unpack arrays.
-        * You will be able to use list comprehensions.
-        * You will be able to create and use classes.
-        * You will appreciate that most available Python code is constructed as classes, so it's imperative to understand how they work even if you don't absolutely have to use them.
-    * :pencil2: *Homework:*
-        * (10 pts) homework-Jan-30.ipynb (:alarm_clock: due *before* midnight Feb-06-R)
-    * *Extra Credit:*
-        * Generators.
-Why the bother?
 * Feb-04-T: **Probability Density/Mass Functions (PDFs/PMFs)**
     * :cyclone: *Objectives:*
         * You will understand how randomness can give rise to normally or exponentially distributed observations.